Convent Road, Letterkenny: Amenities

-Loreto Secondary School
+Eponym

-A convent was founded here in 1854, which today is Loreto Secondary School, a Roman Catholic girls' secondary school, one of 18 Loreto secondary schools in Ireland.
-The secondary school is linked with the girls' primary school Scoil Mhuire Gan Smal, both being part of the greater Loreto College Network.
+A convent was founded here in 1854, and that building later became a secondary school for girls, Loreto Secondary School, one of 18 such Loreto institutions in Ireland, which are run by the Catholic Church.
+It is linked with the girls' primary school Scoil Mhuire Gan Smal, both being part of the greater Loreto College Network.
 Some boys from the area attend St Eunan's College, a short distance away.
 In addition, a boys' primary school, Scoil Colmcille, is also located nearby.

-Mary Ward founded the Institute of the Blessed Virgin Mary (better known in Ireland as the "Loreto Order") in England in the 17th century.
-Mother Frances Teresa Ball brought the order to Ireland in 1821.
-In 1854, the then Bishop of Raphoe, Patrick McGettigan, invited the religious sisters to set up a secondary school for girls in Letterkenny.
-The day school opened with five pupils on 4 September 1854.
-From the 1920s until 1976, it was an all-Irish school.
-A new wing with a concert hall opened in 1939.
-Boarding ceased in 1978.
-Extensions were added in 1972, 1978, and 1986, while an extension (sanctioned by the Department of Education) opened to coincide with the school's 150th anniversary in mid-2004.
+Mary Ward founded the Institute of the Blessed Virgin Mary in England in the 17th century.
+Referred to in Ireland as the "Loreto Order", Mother Frances Teresa Ball brought it to Ireland in 1821 and, in 1854, Bishop of Raphoe Patrick McGettigan invited the religious sisters to Letterkenny.
+A day school opened in 1854 with five pupils.
+Run as an all-Irish school from the 1920s till 1976, Boarding ceased in 1978.
+Refurbishments were conducted twice in the 1970s, in 1939, 1986 and 2004.

-The school management is overseen the principal and a board of management.
-Loreto Trustees are designated legal owners but devolve much of its power to the board.
-A student council represents girls at the school and liaises with other students, staff, board and the school's parents' association.
-The school participates in the European Youth Parliament, and hosts the Loreto Letterkenny Model United Nations (LKMUN).
+Loreto Trustees is the legal owner but much is devolved to the board of management.
+A student council represents girls in liaisons with this board, staff, and a parents' association.
+Loreto Letterkenny participates in the European Youth Parliament, and hosts a Model United Nations (LKMUN).

 Joe McHugh, the former Fine Gael TD for Donegal and Minister for Education and Skills from 2018 to 2020, taught here before entering politics.
-Former pupils include the sisters Caitriona Jennings, a runner, and Sinéad Lynch; née Jennings, a rower.
-Ciara Grant, a footballer, also attended the school.
+A teacher from the convent school for young girls that gives the road its name went missing, prompting national headlines and prolonged search efforts on both sides of the border.
+His body was later found.